By Steve Habel, Senior Contributing Writer

-Febres tallied 17 points, shooting 5-of-8 from beyond the arc, while Ramey recorded 17 points and a career-high eight rebounds.
+Febres tallied 17 points, shooting 5-for-8 from beyond the arc, while Ramey recorded 17 points and a career-high eight rebounds.

 “NIT, March Madness ... regardless, if you’re still playing in March, every single game you go out there, if you’re a competitor, you’re going to want to win,” Febres said.